jungjinggg/tech241_aws/README.md

 ## What is DevOps?
 DevOps is a methodology that is introduced to bridge the gap between developers and operations.
 This is to improve the software development life cycle.
 It promotes the automation of processes that allows the team to build, test and release software efficiently and effectively.

+### Business values
+ultimate goal is to get the working software released to the end users
+* Release and deploy working software faster
+* Able to keep up with competitors
+* Continous improvement - able to recieve feedback and improve the software based on those feedback
+* Quality and reliability - able to resolve issues and debug quickly, ensuring higher software quality
+* Improve collaboration - enhances cross-functional team work
+* Flexibility

 ### *Note*
 *Make sure not to share or publish the aws credential or access keys, if discover that you intentially or unintentially leak those information, the company and you will get fined.*